ksxjltze/ksxjltze.github.io/_projects/Iconoclasm.md

 This makes it easy to create a loading screen, using synchronization to concurrently update graphics and process files.

 #### Asset Compiler
+The concept of the Asset compiler and resource descriptor (for this project) can be credited to Tomas Arce, professor and lecturer for the CSD3400/CSD3450 modules. <br><br>
 When an asset is imported into the engine, a resource descriptor is generated and the the asset is compiled using an external tool, the Asset Compiler.
 The external tool is aware of the engine's internal resource formats, achieved using shared header files during code compilation.
 One advantage of the asset compiler being an executable separate from the engine is that it can easily be parallelized, with multiple processes compiling assets concurrently.